 NMJC offers a wide variety of federal, state, and institutional scholarships.
 Scholarships are awards that do not require repayment.
-Recipient selection criteria could include academic achievement, financial need, chosen major, or participation in athletics and extra-curricular activities.
+Recipient selection criteria could include academic achievement, financial need, chosen major, or participation in athletics and extracurricular activities.
 Scholarship donors may include the college itself, the NMJC Foundation, corporations, non-profit organizations, and professional organizations.
 Award amounts vary with each individual scholarship.
 For more information concerning specific scholarships, contact the Financial Aid Office.

-- The Bridge to Success is offered to students who are graduates from a New Mexico high school or GED program.
-The Bridge to Success Scholarship pays for tuition and registration fees for the first fall term if students enroll in 12 credit hours, declare an eligible major, and complete the Free Application for Federal Student Aid (FAFSA) by August 1. - NMJC Foundation offers a variety of scholarships.
-The application and complete listing is available on the main website, www.nmjc.edu. - New Mexico Legislative Endowment Scholarship is available to students with substantial financial need who are attending a postsecondary institution in New Mexico.
-Preference is given to returning adult students. - New Mexico Lottery Scholarship is available to New Mexico resident students who enroll in an eligible state-funded institution in the next regular semester following their high school graduation or certificate date of their GED.
+- NMJC Foundation offers a variety of scholarships.
+The application and complete listing is available on the main website, www.nmjc.edu. - New Mexico Legislative Endowment Scholarship is available to students with substantial financial need who are attending a post-secondary institution in New Mexico.
+Preference is given to returning adult students. - New Mexico Legislative Lottery Scholarship is available to New Mexico resident students who enroll in an eligible state-funded institution in the next regular semester following their high school graduation or certificate date of their GED.
 Students must meet eligibility requirements during their qualifying first semester.
 The scholarship will be awarded in the second semester and following semesters, for a total of four semesters at New Mexico Junior College.
 Eligibility requirements must be maintained to receive the scholarship.
-Students who maintain their eligibility for this scholarship and transfer to a four-year eligible institution may receive the scholarship for another four semesters.

-- New Mexico 3% Scholarship Program (also referred to as the NMJC Honors Scholarship) is available to incoming freshman students, provides a tuition and required fee waiver for eligible students, and is based on a student's high school grade point average. - Vietnam Veterans Scholarship is available to students who qualify as Vietnam veterans.
+Students who maintain their eligibility for this scholarship and transfer to a four-year eligible institution may receive the scholarship for another four semesters. - New Mexico 3% Scholarship Program (also referred to as the NMJC Honors Scholarship) is available to incoming freshman students, provides a tuition and required fee waiver for eligible students, and is based on a student's high school grade point average. - Vietnam Veterans Scholarship is available to students who qualify as Vietnam veterans.
 Eligible students must be a New Mexico resident, attend a New Mexico post-secondary institution, and be enrolled at least half-time.
 Applicants must be certified by the New Mexico Veteran's Service Commission.